open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/_index.md

 [logs](/docs/concepts/observability-primer/#logs).

-Without being required to modify the source code you can collect telemetry from an application using [Automatic Instrumentation](./automatic/).
+Without being required to modify the source code you can collect telemetry from an application using [automatic instrumentation](automatic/).
 If you previously used an APM agent to extract telemetry from your application, Automatic Instrumentation will give you a similar out of the box experience.